Quinn La Fond

 This is my undergraduate honors thesis which I wrote under the supervision of Matt Szczesny in my final year at Boston University.

-It was an ambitious project, with the goal of starting at the definition of a smooth manifold, and
+The goal of the project was to start at the definition of a smooth manifold, and

 by Mark Hamilton's 'Mathematical Gauge Theory', and Lee's 'Smooth Manifolds'.
 This project is essentially complete;